 Dmitriev is the CEO of the Russian Direct Investment Fund, the state’s $10 billion sovereign wealth fund.
 RDIF’s links with the Kremlin may have led the U.S. to sanction the fund.
 It also boasts tight links with Abu Dhabi: The UAE sovereign fund Mubadala has co-invested with RDIF in 40 investments in Russia since 2013.

-Prince–a former Navy SEAL whose Blackwater firm was implicated in a massacre of civilians in Iraq in 2007–has been described by other attendees at the meeting as presenting himself as an unofficial envoy for President-elect Trump.
-But in sometimes testy and arrogant responses to the committee, Prince insisted he was not acting on behalf of Trump and denied that the meeting had anything to do with a Russian backchannel.
+Prince–a former Navy SEAL and founder of disgraced military contractor Blackwater–has been described by other attendees at the meeting as presenting himself as an unofficial envoy for President-elect Trump.
+But in sometimes testy and arrogant responses to Congress, Prince insisted he was not acting on behalf of Trump, and that the meeting had nothing to do with a Russian backchannel.
 The encounter with Dmitriev was an impromptu introduction, Prince claimed: The Russian official just happened to be at the hotel, also meeting Emiratis.

-They met at the bar and spoke for 30 minutes, Prince said, chatting on “topics ranging from oil and commodity prices to how much his country wished for resumption of normal trade relations.”
+They met at the bar and spoke for 30 minutes, Prince said, chatting about “topics ranging from oil and commodity prices to how much his country wished for resumption of normal trade relations.”